zengsihang/zengsihang.github.io/_pages/about.md

 # About me
 - PhD student at Department of Biomedical Informatics and Medical Education, University of Washington
-- Research Interests: Biomedical Informatics; Machine Learning for Healthcare
+- Research Interests: Multimodal Longitudinal Electronic Health Record; LLM for Scientific Discovery; Trustworthy AI
 - Other Interests: Skiing, Hiking, Traveling, Photography
+- **I'm open to research internship opportunities in summer 2025 and 2026**.

 # Education
 - Ph.D. student in Biomedical Informatics, 2023---